iolivergithub/TolissXKeyPadHelper/README.md

 NB: This might work with other Toliss aircraft like the A319, A320 and A330, maybe even the A340...I have no idea.
 YMMV.
 Good luck (see Disclaimer)

 Start X-Plane 12.

+### Other Toliss Aircraft

+I have no idea if this works with other Toliss aircraft, ie: the A319, A320, A330 and A340 (ceo and neo versions where applicable).
+If you do test it with these then I think you have to rename the XKeyPad files accordingly by the aircraft model.
+Datarefs and commands might change between aircraft so some features might not work.
+Please reread the above to ensure that you understand completely what this has been tested on, ie: my machine only.

+I welcome any reports about it working elsewhere :-)

 ## License